canhamzacode/0xname_frontend/FAQ.md

 ### What is TLN?

 TLN stands for Top Level Name.
 In simple words it's a custom ending of your human-readable name on the blockchain.
-It could be literraly anything: TLN could be associated with a project, DAO, community, initiatibe, event and even your family name.
+It could be literally anything: TLN could be associated with a project, DAO, community, initiative, event and even your family name.
-Just choose one to personalise your 0xNAME, while regestering it.
+Just choose one to personalise your 0xNAME, while registering it.

 ---

 ### What TLN can I use for my 0xNAME?

-As we said you could use pretty much any TLN, the prerequisites are that a TLN is already regestered via the [app.0xname.foo](https://app.0xname.foo) and the manager of this TLN hasn't paused registrations.
+As we said you could use pretty much any TLN, the prerequisites are that a TLN is already registered via the [app.0xname.foo](https://app.0xname.foo) and the manager of this TLN hasn't paused registrations.
 See the currently available list of TLNs below.
 If a TLN of your choice isn't registered yet (i.e. you see a feedback "TLN is not registered.
 "Register a TLN" ->"), you can seamlessly register it via [🌈 REGISTER TLN](https://app.0xname.foo/registertln)

 TLN list: